Jump to:

 Definition

-As the key dynamic stabilizers of the shoulder, the muscles of the rotator cuff (ie, supraspinatus, infraspinatus, teres minor, and subscapularis) are susceptible to various degrees of injury.
-These injuries are described based on location of the lesion, tear pattern, functional impairment and recovery; however, a clear global classification consensus does not exist.38 Injury classification can be described as tendonitis, tendinosis, or tear with a subclassifications of partial or full thickness and incomplete or complete tears depending on degree of injury (Figure 1).
+As the key dynamic stabilizers of the shoulder, the muscles of the rotator cuff (i.e., supraspinatus, infraspinatus, teres minor, and subscapularis) are susceptible to various degrees of injury.
+These injuries and subsequent treatment are based on location of the tear, tear pattern, functional impairment, evidence of fatty infiltration, chronicity and recovery.1 Injury classification can be described as tendonitis, tendinosis, or tear with a subclassifications of partial or full thickness and incomplete or complete tears depending on degree of injury (Figure 1).

 Figure 1-created by Sagar Parikh, MD

-By definition tendonitis (acute phase) connotes inflammation of the tendon while tendinosis or tendinopathy (chronic phase) connotes tendon degeneration most commonly caused by breakdown of collagen protein leading to disorganization of fiber orientation.48 These can be visualized and distinguished effectively with ultrasound.
-Tears as mentioned before can either be incomplete tears (partial thickness) or complete tears.
+By definition tendonitis (acute phase) connotes inflammation of the tendon while tendinosis or tendinopathy (chronic phase) connotes tendon degeneration most commonly caused by breakdown of collagen protein leading to disorganization of fiber orientation.2 These can be visualized and distinguished effectively with ultrasonography.

-As mentioned before, there is no consensus on a specific classification system for rotator cuff tears (RCTs), however the Snyder Classification for RCTs has been shown to have good reproducibility and interobserver agreement.24 This classification identifies partial tears based on their location–either on the articular (A) or bursal (B) side–and degree of tearing ranging from a normal tendon without injury (0) to a severe tendon injury associated with either a flap tear or significant tendon fragmentation (IV).
-Refer to Table 1 for an in-depth explanation of the classification system.24
+As mentioned before, while there is no consensus on a specific classification system for rotator cuff tears (RCTs), the Snyder Classification for RCTs has been shown to have good reproducibility and interobserver agreement.3 This classification identifies partial tears based on their location–either on the articular (A) or bursal (B) side–and degree of tearing ranging from a normal tendon without injury (0) to a severe tendon injury associated with either a flap tear or significant tendon fragmentation (IV).
+Refer to Table 1 for an in-depth explanation of the classification system.3

-An RCT classification put forth by Jon Jacobsen describes RCTs based on their anatomical characteristics visualized through ultrasound.
-This classification scheme emphasizes accurate localization of the injury, specifically involvement of the articular or bursal surface, whether the tear is located interstitially within the tendon (i.e., intrasubstance), whether the tear extends from the articular to the bursal surface (i.e., full-thickness) and the relative completeness of the tear (i.e., focal tear or full width).
-20
+One RCT classification describes RCTs based on their anatomical characteristics visualized through ultrasound.
+This classification scheme emphasizes accurate localization of the injury, specifically involvement of the articular or bursal surface, whether the tear is located interstitially within the tendon (i.e., intrasubstance), whether the tear extends from the articular to the bursal surface (i.e., full-thickness) and the relative completeness of the tear (i.e., focal tear or full width).4

-The Patte classification system is useful to determine the degree of muscle and tendon retraction in full-thickness complete tears specifically of the supraspinatus muscle.44 The full classification can be seen in Table 2.
-Massive RCTs are usually > 5 cm and involve complete detachment of at least 2 tendons typically the supraspinatus and infraspinatus.1
+The Patte classification system is useful to determine the degree of muscle and tendon retraction in full-thickness complete tears specifically of the supraspinatus muscle.5 The full classification can be seen in Table 2.
+Massive RCTs are usually > 5 cm and involve complete detachment of at least 2 tendons typically the supraspinatus and infraspinatus.6

 Finally, it is important to distinguish between traumatic and non-traumatic rotator cuff tears as it guides treatment options.
 Surgery is usually indicated in traumatic cases while a trial of non-surgical treatment is warranted in non-traumatic injuries.